borb/amigahid-pico/README.md

 | 8    | drv    | drive    | indicates floppy drive activity |

 7 and 8 are not connected to the pico in any way, so you may want to investigate another way of indicating floppy drive and power status.

-## configuration

-open [CMakeLists.txt](/CMakeLists.txt) and look for the configuration options. comment and uncomment as needed.

 ## roadmap